markaustinws/technical-test-api/README.md

 Create a small connector class that will:
 - Accept data from a legacy Web Forms application
 - Transform it to a modern format
-- Make an API call to a RESTful endpoint
+- Make an API call to a RESTful endpoint - https://a323da25-bee8-4139-8b5f-096bea873fc2.mock.pstmn.io/customer/:id with payload described in code
 - Handle the response appropriately

 ## Requirements